rekliner/next-pm2-deploy/README.md

 - In Github or Gitlab a `Webhook` can be set up for a branch under the repo `Settings`.
 This way a deployment will be triggered by gitlab requesting `yoursite.com/api/deploy` whenever code is checked in to that branch.
 Also, a deployment key or secret can be added to help secure your endpoint. (look for tutorials on the header this adds to the request)
-- Running the deploy.sh script manually from one of the release directories works just fine.
+- Running the deploy.sh script manually from one of the release directories will also work if you don't want to use the API/webhook method.